 God’s Chosen Fast: A Doctor’s Prescription not a Job Description

-Then what God does in verses 6–12 is describe what is involved in living out this fast and what the spectacular rewards are for living this way.
+Then what God does in verses 6–12 describes what is involved in living out this fast and what the spectacular rewards are for living this way.
 You recall that Jesus said, “Your heavenly Father who sees in secret will reward you.”
 Well here are some of the kinds of things God promises to do for those who do this kind of fasting (see also Psalm 41:1–3).

 First, let’s look at the description of the fasting itself, and then at the promises of God for those who live this way.
 Don’t make the mistake of thinking that this is a job description that God had given his people to show them how to earn wages from him.
 There is no earning going on here.
 The God of Isaiah cannot be negotiated with.
 He is sovereign and free and gives graciously to those who trust him.
 Isaiah 30:15 says, “For thus the Lord God, the Holy One of Israel, has said, ‘In repentance and rest you shall be saved, in quietness and trust is your strength.’”
 The strength to do the fast God calls us to do does not come from us.
 It comes from God.
 And it comes through trusting him.